 Global reset release mode is a special mode to operate rolling shutter sensors.
-All rolling shutter cameras from SVS-VISTEK GmbH can be operated in Global Reset Release mode.
+With the exception of the hr120, all rolling shutter cameras from SVS-Vistek GmbH can be operated in Global Reset Release mode.
 Global reset release shows advantages when operating light sources in non-constant light situations.